nitish-dev-1503/dice_board/README.md

 # About Dice_Board
-Dice_board is a react project showcasing a dashboard of multiple dice games.
-Dice games arw basically simple games which can be played using dices.
-Currently there are two games avaialble SevRoll and Reach50.
+Dice_board is a react project to showcase a dashboard of multiple dice games.
+Here, dice games refers to simple games which can be played using dices.
+Currently there are two games available SevRoll and Reach50 added to the dashboard.
 ### SevRoll
 Roll the dice to score points and score a multiple of 7 to win.
 ### Reach50